Ilarian/ScroogeCoin/README.md

 ## How to use?

 ### Heroku
-There's an implementation on [Heroku](https://scroogescoinapp.herokuapp.com/)\
+There's an implementation on [Azure](https://gray-forest-004cabe03.2.azurestaticapps.net/)\
-Startup might take a minute or two, if it hasn't been used recently.

 ### Local machine